-Consistent with the reputation and goals of The Ohio State University Wexner Medical Center (OSUWMC) and the Department of Psychiatry and Behavioral Health, the pre-doctoral clinical internship program is dedicated to providing exceptional education and training to the next generations of psychologists.
-As one of the leading academic medical centers in the country and in a setting where a high value is placed on the contributions of a broad range of professionals to patient care, teaching, and research, we look forward to having psychology interns as members of the Department.
-Because we are an integral part of a large, urban university medical center, the internship training program takes advantage of this resource with tracks focusing on health psychology, adult psychopathology, and neuropsychology.
+Consistent with the reputation and mission of The Ohio State University Wexner Medical Center (OSUWMC) and the Department of Psychiatry and Behavioral Health, the pre-doctoral health service psychology internship program is dedicated to providing exceptional education and training to the next generations of psychologists.
+As one of the leading academic medical centers in the country and in a setting where a high value is placed on the contributions of a diverse range of professionals to patient care, teaching, and research, we look forward to having psychology interns as members of the Department.
+Because we are an integral part of a large, urban university medical center, the internship training program takes advantage of this resource with tracks focusing on health psychology, adult psychopatholog, and neuropsychology.
 We embrace a clinical science model of training with a strong emphasis on evidence based treatment.

 The internship is composed of three tracks: Clinical Health Psychology, Adult Psychopathology, and Neuropsychology/Neuroscience.
 In addition to these tracks, interns have the opportunity to select from elective experiences which allow them to engage in research and/or broaden and personalize their training experience.

-Adult Psychopathology Track: This track is also composed of primary rotations including early onset psychosis (EPICENTER), Mood, Anxiety, and Mindfulness (MAM), and Suicide and Trauma Reduction.
-Interns should separately rank for one or more of these areas of concentration based on their experience and interests.
-On this track, interns spend 2 days per week in their area of concentration and one day per week in research related to that area with the remaining days allocated to didactics and electives.
-One intern per specialty area is selected for the Adult Psychopathology Track.
+Adult Psychopathology Track: This track is composed of primary three rotations including early onset psychosis (EPICENTER), Mood, Anxiety, and Mindfulness (MAM), and Suicide and Trauma Reduction (STRIVE).
+Interns specialize in one of these rotations.
+Interns are able to separately rank one or more of these areas of concentration based on their experience and interests.
+Within this track, interns spend 2 days per week in their area of specialization and one day per week in research related to that area.
+One of the remaining days is allocated to a secondary clinical rotation and one day is allocated to didactics and electives.
+Two interns are selected for both Mood, Anxiety and Mindfulness and for the STRIVE rotations.
+Three applicants are selected for EPICENTER.

 Electives: Approximately one half day is available for electives.
 The elective time permits interns to add breadth to their training experiences.
-Depending on supervisor availability, electives include clinical research, ADHD assessment and diagnosis, consultation –liaison psychiatry, early psychosis clinic, healthy sleep service, mindfulness-based cognitive therapy, neuropsychology, OSU Nisonger Center evaluation clinic, pain and mental health, cardiology based palliative care, sport psychology, and smoking cessation.
+Depending on supervisor availability, electives include clinical research, ADHD assessment and diagnosis, consultation–liaison psychiatry, early psychosis clinic, healthy sleep service, mindfulness-based cognitive therapy, neuropsychology, OSU Nisonger Center evaluation clinic, pain and mental health, sport psychology, and smoking cessation.
+Interns may also opt to provide co-supervision to third year psychiatry residents who are learning cognitive behavior therapy.

 Supervision & Mentoring: In addition to spending a minimum of 10% of their time in face-to-face clinical supervision, interns select a faculty mentor.
 Mentors will focus on such issues as adjusting to a professional role, how to balance professional and personal life, negotiating the variety of challenges that can occur in the workplace, developing programmatic research, etc.

-Selection Process: Our selection committee comprises the faculty psychologists who are involved in training.
-We seek applicants with excellent clinical and scientific knowledge gained from their academic programs, strong skills in evidence-based assessment and treatment, and the personal characteristics necessary to function well in our internship setting.
+Selection Process: Our selection committee is comprised of the faculty psychologists who are involved in internship training.
+We seek applicants with excellent clinical and scientific knowledge gained from their academic programs, with strong skills in evidence-based assessment and treatment, and with the personal characteristics necessary to function well in our internship setting and in an academic medical center.
 Our selection criteria reflect a “goodness of fit” with our clinical science model and we look for interns whose career interests match the training in the tracks that we offer.
 Please note that applicants are encouraged to apply to only one track since it is unlikely that individuals will be equally competitive in more than one track.
 We are committed to ensuring a range of diversity among our interns and select candidates representing different training programs, geographic areas, ages, racial and ethnic backgrounds, sexual and gender orientations, disabilities and life experiences.
 Selected applicants must be able to successfully complete a background check and drug screen.
 Interns who match will be kept informed if COVID-19 issues will affect their training experience.